Nouhaila2323/monAPP-Netflix/README.md

 ## :dart: About

-<p>This is a Web Movie Application, I create this app for learn develop application using React, Typescript, Vite, React Router, and Redux Toolkit</p>
+<p>This is a Web Movie Application, I created this app to learn how to develop applications using React, Typescript, Vite, React Router, and Redux Toolkit</p>

 <br>